ros2-rust/ros2_rust/docs/writing-your-first-rclrs-node.md

 This is a standard pattern in C++, but doesn't work in Rust.
 Why not?

-Written like this, `data` is *borrowed* by the callback, but `data` is a local variable only exists in its current form until the end of `RepublisherNode::new()`.
-The subscription callback is required to not borrow any variables, because the subscription, and therefore the callback, can live indefinitely.
+Written like this, `data` is *borrowed* by the callback, but `data` is a local variable which only exists in its current form until the end of `RepublisherNode::new()`.
+The subscription callback is required to not borrow any variables because the subscription, and therefore the callback, could live indefinitely.

 > 💡 As an aside, this requirement is expressed by the `'static` bound on the generic parameter `F` for the callback in `Node::create_subscription()`.